danilp10/dacdApp/README.md

 Configure API Key: Open the Main.java file and update the apikey variable with your OpenWeatherMap API key.

-Run the Application: Open a terminal, navigate to the directory containing the JAR files, and run the application using the following command: java -cp ".:lib/*" org.ulpgc.dacd.Main
-This command assumes that the JAR files and dependencies are in the same directory.
+Run the Application: Open a terminal, navigate to the directory containing the JAR files, and run the application using the following commands: java -jar target/event_store-1.0-SNAPSHOT.jar java -jar target/weather_provider-1.0-SNAPSHOT.jar This command assumes that the JAR files and dependencies are in the same directory.